 Category: Blockchain & Web3 Networking

-These sessions break down silos between industries and encourage co-development of blockchain solutions.
-Based on my experience mentoring Web3 startups, these collaborations often shorten product validation cycles by up to 40%—a huge advantage for early-stage teams.
+These sessions break down walls between industries.
+They encourage building blockchain solutions together.
+Based on my experience mentoring Web3 startups, these partnerships often shorten product testing cycles by up to 40%.
+That is a huge advantage for early‑stage teams.

-Pro Tip: Arrive with a clear proposal and join sector-specific roundtables to find aligned partners.
-Follow up within 48 hours via LinkedIn or Telegram to keep momentum.
-General access is free, while premium networking passes range from RM200–RM500.
+Pro Tip: Come with a clear proposal.
+Join sector‑specific roundtables to find partners who match your goals.
+Follow up within 48 hours via LinkedIn or Telegram to keep things moving.
+General access is free.
+Premium networking passes range from RM200–RM500.

-MYBW’s credibility stems from strong government endorsement.
+MYBW's trustworthiness comes from strong government support.
 The Ministry of Digital, MDEC, and Bank Negara Malaysia anchor the event within the Malaysia Digital Economy Blueprint (MyDIGITAL).
-This makes MYBW a policy-aligned innovation platform, not just a commercial showcase.
-According to the Ministry of Economy’s 2023 report, the digital economy is set to contribute 25.5% of GDP by 2025—a target MYBW supports through blockchain adoption programs and policy dialogues.
+This makes MYBW a policy‑aligned innovation platform.
+It is not just a commercial showcase.
+According to the Ministry of Economy's 2023 report, the digital economy is set to contribute 25.5% of GDP by 2025.
+MYBW supports that target through blockchain use programs and policy talks.

 Quick Facts